Hydrospheredata/mist/docs/new_api.md

 - Endpoint (previously was routers) - thing that describe job (path to artifact, class name, job parameters)
 - Job - fact of endpoint invocation
 - Context (namespace) - group of spark configs or settings for SparkContext creation
-- Mode - job can be runned in two worker modes: `shared` or `exlusive`
+- Mode - job can be runned in two worker modes: `shared` or `exclusive`
     - Shared - all jobs from same context are using one spark driver application
     - Exclusive - fresh driver aplication will be created for one job invocation